tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Structure of this message:

+%%% Handshake Finalization Messages

        struct {
            opaque verify_data[verify_data_length];
        } Finished;

 verify_data
-          PRF(hs_master_secret, finished_label, Hash(handshake_messages))
+:      PRF(hs_master_secret, finished_label, Hash(handshake_messages))
              [0..verify_data_length-1];

 finished_label
-          For Finished messages sent by the client, the string "client finished".
+:       For Finished messages sent by the client, the string
+        "client finished".
 For Finished messages sent by the server, the string "server finished".
+{:br }

 > Hash denotes a Hash of the handshake messages.
 For the PRF defined in
 {{HMAC}}, the Hash MUST be the Hash used as the basis for the PRF.
 Any cipher